AdobeDocs/campaign-standard.en/help/integrating/using/aep-mapping-definition.md

 >[!IMPORTANT]
 >
 >For now, if you edit a value in the **[!UICONTROL Field mappings]** section then click outside of the field, your change does not display in the interface until you click the **[!UICONTROL Save]** button.
-This behaviour occurs only once, when the edit on **[!UICONTROL Field Mappings]** is the first edit on the page.
+This behavior occurs only once, when the edit on **[!UICONTROL Field Mappings]** is the first edit on the page.